PROADI-TIAF/Fast-Analyzr-BE/README.md

 **Steps**

 ```
-# 1. Enter the test folder:
+# 1. Enter the test folder
-cd Test
+cd Test/

-# 2. Run the pipeline with the test data:
+# 2. Run the pipeline with the test data
 Fast_Analyzr_BE -n -ha
 ```